akoidan/pychat/CONTRIBUTING.md

 TODO list
 =========

+* Add smile reaction to the message below it, like in slack
 * https://www.w3.org/TR/css-scrollbars-1/
 * Search add user to room should container user icon
 * add webhooks, move giphy to webhooks, add help command